Aaah/YACVAT/readme.md

 ## Features in current version 1.1

+This is the first released version.
+It can be considered as alpha since it has to be built from source and has not yet been tested by others.
+It has the following features :

 - [x] Define annotation types as areas or points, assign colors and labels
 - [x] Import/export annotations using the json file format
 - [x] Shortcuts : Use F-keys to quickly navigate and draw annotations